 This entire psalm of David’s is inspiring as anything in Scripture.
 And one of the most affecting elements in this psalm is the way that David opens by instructing his spirit to “bless the Lord.”
-He doesn’t wait until he feels inspired to praise God, he commands his spirit from the depth of his devout soul.
+He doesn’t wait until he feels inspired to praise God in a loud voice, he commands his spirit from the depth of his devout soul.
 To help inspire himself, David begins to remind himself of God’s defining characteristics:

 - His justice (v.
 6)